AlexandreP23/assistant-model-scrap/README.md

 ## Features

-- Web scraping of content from the authenticated page.
+- Web scraping of content from web pages.
 - Processing the scraped content using the `Llama-3.1-70b-versatile` model integrated with Langchain-Groq.
 - Generation of intelligent responses based on the obtained content.